delta6626/365-days-of-code/README.md

 - Day 72 ✅: Learnt about switch statement, goto statament and ternary operator in C
 - Day 73 ✅: Learnt about functions, function arguments, argv, argc and arrays in C
 - Day 74 ✅: Learnt about multidimensional arrays and structures in C, Made [Nebula](https://nebulanotes.live) more SEO friendly
 - Day 75 ✅: Learnt more about putchar, getchar, printf, scanf and fgets.
-Also learnt about character and string functions.
+Also learnt about character and string functions (introduction)
+- Day 76 ✅: Learnt about strlen(), strcat(), strcpy() and strcmp() functions, basics of pointers

 ---